BaronSam3di/BaronSam3di/UniversalitiesOfWork.md

 **"Whether you think you can or you cant, you're probably right.** - Henry Ford

-"“Real improvement only can take place when there is a front-line focus based on direct observation of current conditions where work is done.”
+"“Real improvement only can take place when there is a front-line focus based on direct observation of current conditions where work is done.” - John Shook : Managing to Learn